Create a Dashboard and Add a Waterfall Chart

 Within your dataset, your opportunities are categorized by the sales-cycle stage they're in.
 Opportunities start out as prospects, or qualified leads, that have been gathered from various sources.
 In our scenario, your task is to provide an easy-to-understand snapshot of where these opportunities are in the current fiscal year.

-Click the dataset to begin exploring it in a lens.
+Click the Explore button in the upper right to begin exploring it in a lens.